kushalpandya/dayparting/README.md

 });
 ```

-This will set `en-US` as default locale for `myDaypart` and use given `localeJSON`, note that structure of `localeJSON` config follow [ICU Message Syntax](http://userguide.icu-project.org/formatparse/messages) where keynames has to be same as given in the example.
-You can have strings for multiple locales within same `localeJSON` like;
+This will set `en-US` as default locale for `myDaypart` and use given `localeJSON`, note that structure of `localeJSON` follows [ICU Message Syntax](http://userguide.icu-project.org/formatparse/messages) where keynames have to be same as given in the example.
+You can have strings for multiple locales within same `localeJSON` like (and thus load external JSON file containing strings for multiple locales);

 ```javascript
 {